Should I Become an IV Instructor?

 As well as general nursing practice, an IV instructor needs experience providing IV infusion therapy.
 The exact amount of experience required varies by employer.
 Certification as a Certified Registered Nurse Infusion (CRNI) requires 1,600 hours of infusion nursing experience.
 In addition, some master's degree programs require applicants to have at least a year of nursing experience.

 Step 4: Earn Infusion Certification

-Step 5: Enter Graduate School
+Step 5: To Advance Your Career, Enter Graduate School

-Nurse educators often have graduate degrees in nursing.
+Nurse educators usually have graduate degrees in nursing.
 Nursing schools and state nursing boards often require instructors to have at least a master's degree.
-If an educator hopes to teach in a four-year Bachelor of Science in Nursing (BSN) program, or at the graduate level, he or she should pursue a doctoral degree.
+If an educator hopes to teach in a four-year Bachelor of Science in Nursing (BSN) program or at the graduate level, he or she should pursue a doctoral degree.
 In both cases, the nurse should look for a program that offers specific training in nursing education.

-- Complete a post-master's certificate in nursing education.
+Another tip for advancing your career is to complete a post-master's certificate in nursing education.
 If a nurse's graduate degree program doesn't offer the option of a major or minor in nursing education, a post-master's certificate can be good preparation for a career in nursing education.